 Types of Smokers

 Shopping for a new smoker can be quite overwhelming due to the wide variety of brands and types available on the market.
 You might think that a smoker is a fairly standardized product.
 But don’t forget that those who BBQ well take the process quite seriously.
 There are so many excellent smokers out there that it can be nearly impossible to choose the right one to bring into your home.
 But don’t worry.
 Follow my advice and it will feel both easy and natural.
 The first step in narrowing down your selection is to understand what type of smoker you want.
 There are four main kinds of smokers including electric, gas, charcoal, and pellet.
 Each type of smoker has its pros and cons and some are better suited for beginners while others are definitely reserved for experienced smoker enthusiasts.
 For example, electric smokers and pellet smokers are very different from one another.
 So, let’s dive into each type to compare the smokers and ultimately pinpoint our top smokers in each category.
 It’s important to get a base level knowledge about the wild and wonderful world of smokers before committing to any specific smoker.

 ✅ PROS: “Set it and forget it” which is great for long cooks.
 It’s also really easy to clean since there’s no charcoal to worry about.
 Plus these smokers are relatively cheap, making them an easy entry point to the hobby.

-❌ CONS: Requires a power source (which sometimes tough for outdoor cooking) and also produces less smoke rings compared to charcoal.
+❌ CONS: Requires a power source (which is sometimes tough for outdoor cooking) and also produces less smoke rings compared to charcoal.
 Also offers less control and customizability to your smoking experience than the other options.

 Best Electric Smoker: Bradley Smokers Original Smoker